-- B. Height exception for lots that include a character structure.
-In zones with a ((65 foot)) 75-foot mapped height limit, ((or with a 40-foot mapped height limit with provisions allowing for additional height up to 65 feet according to subsection 23.47A.012.A,)) 10 feet of additional height is allowed above the ((65-foot)) 75-foot height limit if the following requirements are met: - 1.
-The lot includes a character structure and all character structures on the lot are retained according to the provisions of Section 23.73.015, unless a departure is approved through the design review process to allow removal of a character structure based on the provisions of subsection 23.41.012.B; - 2.
-The additional floor area above the ((65)) 75-foot height limit is occupied solely by residential use, except as otherwise permitted by subsection 23.73.014.B.3; and - 3. ((A)) In a project that is permitted the FAR of the underlying zone for non-residential uses under subsection ((23.73.009.B may be allowed to occupy the)) 23.73.009.C, additional floor area permitted above the ((65-foot)) 75-foot height limit under this subsection 23.73.014.B may be occupied by non-residential uses if a departure is approved through the design review process, provided that there is no additional increase in the FAR for non-residential uses beyond what is otherwise allowed by Section 23.73.009.
-The decision to allow a departure shall be based on a determination that the additional height will result in a better design treatment and accommodate features that promote the development objectives of the Pike/Pine Conservation Overlay District by: - a.
-Maintaining greater portions of existing character structures on the lot through design treatments that exceed the minimum standards of subsection 23.73.015.A, retaining an entire character structure, or retaining a large number of character structures if the

-Geoff Wentlandt/Brennon Staley/Ketil Freeman/Yolanda Ho/Eric McConaghy/Aly Pennucci/Lish Whitson OPCD MHA Citywide ORD D8a 1 number and siting of the structures pose severe limitations on the amount of floor area that can 2 be achieved in the new project within the applicable height limit; or 3 b.
-Providing space for features that enhance pedestrian circulation and 4 walkability in the area, such as ((though)) through-block pedestrian corridors, or open spaces at 5 locations that support the gateway and open space concepts promoted in the neighborhood 6 design guidelines; or 7 c.
-Accommodating uses, such as theater space or arts facilities that suppor 8 the area's arts and culture function but that may have special spatial needs that require additional 9 design flexibility to incorporate them into the project, provided the uses are maintained for the 10 life of the project as provided for in a recorded covenant approved by the Director.
-11 C. Height exception for character structure TDP receiving sites.
-A height exception for 12 character structure TDP receiving sites is allowed according to subsection 23.73.024.B.
-13 D. If a project uses more than one of the height exceptions permitted by this Section 14 23.73.014, the maximum height shall be the height permitted by the exception allowing the 15 greatest height increase.
-16 E. Additional height for rooftop features.
-For structures using the height exceptions 17 specified in this Section 23.73.014, additional height is permitted above the maximum height specified in this Section 23.73.014, additional height is permitted above the maximum height allowed by the exception to accommodate rooftop features as permitted under subsection 23.47A.012.C.
+1 B. Height exception for lots that include a character structure.
+In zones with a ((65 foot)) 2 75-foot mapped height limit, ((or with a 40-foot mapped height limit with provisions allowing 3 for additional height up to 65 feet according to subsection 23.47A.012.A,)) 10 feet of additional 4 height is allowed above the ((65-foot)) 75-foot height limit if the following requirements are met: 5 1.
+The lot includes a character structure and all character structures on the lot are 6 retained according to the provisions of Section 23.73.015, unless a departure is approved through 7 the design review process to allow removal of a character structure based on the provisions of 8 subsection 23.41.012.B; 9 2.
+The additional floor area above the $((65))$ 75 -foot height limit is occupied 10 solely by residential use, except as otherwise permitted by subsection 23.73.014.B.3; and 11 3. ((A)) In a project that is permitted the FAR of the underlying zone for non- 12 residential uses under subsection ((23.73.009.B may be allowed to occupy the)) 23.73.009.C, 13 additional floor area permitted above the $((65-foot))$ 75-foot height limit under this subsection 14 23.73.014.B may be occupied by non-residential uses if a departure is approved through the 15 design review process, provided that there is no additional increase in the FAR for non- 16 residential uses beyond what is otherwise allowed by Section 23.73.009.
+The decision to allow a 17 departure shall be based on a determination that the additional height will result in a better design 18 treatment and accommodate features that promote the development objectives of the Pike/Pine 19 Conservation Overlay District by: 20 a.
+Maintaining greater portions of existing character structures on the lot 21 through design treatments that exceed the minimum standards of subsection 23.73.015.A, number and siting of the structures pose severe limitations on the amount of floor area that can be achieved in the new project within the applicable height limit; or b.
+Providing space for features that enhance pedestrian circulation and walkability in the area, such as ((though)) through-block pedestrian corridors, or open spaces at locations that support the gateway and open space concepts promoted in the neighborhood design guidelines; or c.
+Accommodating uses, such as theater space or arts facilities that support the area's arts and culture function but that may have special spatial needs that require additional design flexibility to incorporate them into the project, provided the uses are maintained for the life of the project as provided for in a recorded covenant approved by the Director.

+22 retaining an entire character structure, or retaining a large number of character structures if the

+C. Height exception for character structure TDP receiving sites.
+A height exception for character structure TDP receiving sites is allowed according to subsection 23.73.024.B.

+D. If a project uses more than one of the height exceptions permitted by this Section23.73.014, the maximum height shall be the height permitted by the exception allowing thegreatest height increase.

+E. Additional height for rooftop features.
+For structures using the height exceptions specified in this Section 23.73.014, additional height is permitted above the maximum height allowed by the exception to accommodate rooftop features as permitted under subsection 23.47A.012.C.

-Section 107.
+Section 105.
 Section 23.73.024 of the Seattle Municipal Code, last amended by Ordinance 125603, is amended as follows: